-The Foundation provides funds for new equipment, renovations and special projects that improve health care for you and your family—programs that can only come through the generosity of people like you, not through general operating revenue.
+The Foundation provides funds for new equipment, renovations and special projects that improve healthcare for you and your family—programs that can come only through the generosity of people like you, not through general operating revenue.
 There are several ways to make a gift to the Grant Regional Health Center Foundation that will make a lasting difference.

 You can make a gift right now that is designated to a particular project or fund.
-Or choose to give an unrestricted gift, and it will be deposited in the general fund.
+Or choose to give an unrestricted gift, and it will be deposited into the general fund.
 The Foundation board designates general funds to the areas of greatest need.